What Is Considered Full-Time Employment In Arizona?

 What is Considered Part-Time Employment in Arizona?

 Generally, part-time employees work fewer hours than their full-time counterparts.
-In addition to working fewer hours, part-time employees also have fewer responsibilities as well as they are entitled to fewer benefits.
+In addition to working fewer hours, part-time employees generally have fewer responsibilities and receive fewer benefits.

-In Arizona, to be considered a part-time employee, an individual must work no more than 30 hours over a seven-day period or if they work less than 130 hours per month.
-So long as an employee meets these criteria, they are considered to be part-time employees.
+In Arizona, to be considered a part-time employee, an individual must work no more than 30 hours over a seven-day period or less than 130 hours per month.
+So long as an employee meets these criteria, they are considered part-time.

 What is Considered Full-Time Employment in Arizona?